algj/splitpad-drivers-poc/README.md

 ## What's this?

-This is a poor man's 40% "planck" - two wireless keypads, I have used Deltaco TB-125:
+This is a poor man's 40% "planck" - two wireless numpads, I have used Deltaco TB-125:

 ![image](https://github.com/user-attachments/assets/26ebb2ed-9e35-4544-8136-b20a58bbbb0e)